Selubi/CSify/README.md

 We use ISO 639-1 Code for our naming convention.
 For example, JA-KO means a Japanese-Korean code switched text generated from a monolingual Japanese text.

-Upon initialization, the Csify class takes three arguments:
+Upon initialization, the CSify class takes three arguments:

 - spacy_model: The Spacy trained pipeline of the base sentence's language (e.g. "en_core_web_sm" for English).
   Here is the [list of available pipelines](https://spacy.io/models).
 Note that the pipeline MUST support dependency parsing.
 There is no need to download the spacy pipeline beforehand.
 The Csify class will do it for you.
 - translate_func : An str -> str function.
 It takes a text of the base sentence's language as input and outputs the input's inserted language translation.
-Wrap the machine translator with this function.
-It is recommended to truncate all kinds of punctuation of the inserted language as most of the translation will be done on subsentences, not complete sentences.
+Wrap the machine translator's translate function to a new function.
+It is recommended to truncate all kinds of punctuation of the inserted language in this function as most of the translation will be done on subsentences, not complete sentences.
 - space : default=' '.
 Word separator of the base language.
 Some languages, such as Chinese and Japanese, don't use space.
 In that case, space should be an empty string.

-If you are using DeepL or Google Cloud Translation API, there are already some pre-built function arguments for Csify class at [demo/deepl_args.py](demo/deepl_args.py) and
-[demo/deepl_args.py](demo/deepl_args.py) respectively.
-For example, to generate EN-ZH with DeepL, the Csify function arguments look something like this
+If you are using DeepL or Google Cloud Translation API, there are already some pre-built function arguments for CSify class at [demo/deepl_args.py](demo/deepl_args.py) and [demo/google_translate_args.py](demo/google_translate_args.py) respectively.
+For example, to generate EN-ZH with DeepL, the CSify function arguments look something like this

 ```python
 EN_TO_ENZH = {